kamilkociszewski/sionna-rt-gui/README.md

 Press <kbd>?</kbd> or <kbd>H</kbd> to show a help window listing supported keyboard shortcuts.

-**Animations**: radio devices's positions can be animated over time.
+**Animations**: the position of radio devices can be animated over time.
 To do so,

 1. Select the radio device to animate.
 2. Use the transformation gizmo to place it in the scene.